cloudtraveler/avxlabs-docs/ace_pro/docs/lab2.md

 Additionally, Aviatrix gives you a single, centralised location from which to troubleshoot and monitor your connections.

-## 3. TOPOLOGY
+## 3. Topology

-In this lab, as shown in the topology below, we will configure the grey Aviatrix gateways, the grey attachments between Transit-Spoke and the grey peerings betweenTransit-Transit, but only in the following regions:
+In this lab, as shown in the topology below, we will configure the grey Aviatrix gateways, the grey attachments between Transit-Spoke and the grey peerings between Transit-Transit, but only in the following regions:

 - **AWS**: us-east-2
 - **GCP**: us-central-1